RescueAir worked with University Mechanical to make the tallest building in Bellevue, WA one of the safest.

 Over the past six years, the City has approved more than a dozen new high-rise projects.
 City leaders are preparing for a lot more growth in the downtown area, with an eye toward allowing taller buildings.

 One of the ways Bellevue prepared for this explosive growth is by requiring firefighter air replenishment systems (FARS) in these buildings.
 FARS give firefighters access to life-saving air supplied inside the structure, just as water standpipes provide access to water.
-Firefighters can refill their air bottles during an emergency in less than two minutes.
-It’s the safest, fastest, and most efficient way to provide air replenishment to firefighters, and a must in high-rises where the manual delivery of replacement air presents severe logistical challenges.
+Firefighters can quickly and easily refill their air bottles during an emergency.
+It’s designed to be a safer, faster, more efficient way to provide air replenishment to firefighters, and a must in high-rises where the manual delivery of replacement air presents severe logistical challenges.

 RescueAir Systems was chosen to design the FARS system for the 555 108th Street project.
 When complete in 2023, the tower will be not only the tallest building in Bellevue, but also one of the safest.